LDiazN/ubox/README.md

 - Chunking blocks of 16x16x16 cubes into a single game object, and dynamically generating the mesh (and collision mesh) on the fly

-- Heavily leveraging parallelism to optimize unrelated computations
+- Heavily leveraging parallelism to optimize unrelated computations: Burst and the Unity Job System

-- Offload as much work possible out of the main thread to avoid stutters
+- Offload as much work possible out of the main thread to avoid stutters: Again, the Unity Job System

 - Using the right internal representation for world data

 The remainder of this readme is a detailed explanation about how this project was done.

 ## Game Description